 A lot of companies will include a short bio about themselves which should help you pick out the differences between how each of the companies work and their ethos.
 See how they approach a project, see if they put a strong emphasis on communication and forming relationships with clients.
-This is very important because the more communication there is throughout a production will result in a much better end product.
-It’s also important to be able to get on with the production team, there will be a lot communication throughout the project and it helps during the filming and editing if everyone is relaxed and enjoying themselves.
+This is very important because the more communication there is throughout production will result in a much better end product.
+It’s also important to be able to get on with the production team, there will be a lot of communication throughout the project and it helps during the filming and editing if everyone is relaxed and enjoying themselves.

 Step 7.
 Storyboards and script writing

-Once you have a identified the right production company and the idea has been signed off by all parties involved the proffering team will love on to script writing and storyboards.
+Once you have identified the right production company and the idea has been signed off by all parties involved the proffering team will love on to script writing and storyboards.
 These two processes are where the video really starts to come to life, the storyboards will show you what the final video will look like and the script will nail down the messaging.

 Step 8.
 The corporate video production process in a nutshell

 Once all the planning has been done it’s time for production to begin.
 This is a very exciting time of the project as all of the hard work that has been done in pre-production will start to come to life.
-Here is a simplified timetable of the what happens next:
+Here is a simplified timetable of what happens next:

 - Casting if actors are required.

 - The shoot – an average day will start with a lot of setup.
 It may seem it takes a long time but lighting and shot framing is a time consuming progress because it’s imperative to get right.